-Hope led me into the adjacent dressing room, and behind the wardrobe where his trunks were stowed.
+Hope led me into the adjacent dressing room, behind the wardrobe where his trunks were stowed.
 He dragged the bottom trunk forward and undid the latches.
-When Hope opened the trunk, it appeared empty, but he removed the trunk’s satin lining, and then lifted a false bottom, revealing a hidden compartment.
+When Hope opened the trunk, it appeared empty, but he removed the trunk’s satin lining and then lifted a false bottom, revealing a hidden compartment.

 He took out a large silver locket, embossed with an eagle, and held it out to me by its ornate chain.

 “Have you ever seen Prudence’s likeness?”